dnmiller/rbis/README.md

   matrix-valued signals.
 - hokalman: Generate a state-space realization from Markov parameters via the Ho-Kalman algorithm.
+- nullproj: Calculate the projection of one matrix onto the null-space of another.

 This software is released under the 3-clause BSD license.
 See LICENSE.txt for details.